 The Scoping Report went on to detail the sources that AOC intended to consult and the proposed EIA assessment methodology, including the tables that were ultimately used in the EIA Report.
 AOC have evolved this methodology gradually over a number of years, often making amendments to reflect consultation responses from HES and other stakeholders.
-AOC believes that it reflects professional practice, and note that an earlier version of the methodology, which employed the same concentric study areas, was used to assess the three OIC Community Wind Farm developments (all now consented).
+AOC believes that it reflects professional practice, and note that https://planningandwarrant.orkney.gov.uk/online-applications/files/74E9A7A1D722FF601D98CBE6268412A7/pdf/22 080 SCO-Scoping Report-403909.pdf an earlier version of the methodology, which employed the same concentric study areas, was used to assess the three OIC Community Wind Farm developments (all now consented).